lyy005/DMS_MaPseq_pipeline/README.md

 # DMS_MaPseq_pipeline
+This repository is the DMS-MaPseq pipeline for the paper "RNA Structural and Transcriptional Changes in Genes Associated with Redox Homeostasis are Responsible for DNA Damage".
 We used RNA framework version 2.8.6 (https://github.com/dincarnato/RNAFramework) in our study and followed the pipeline from Marinus and Incarnato.
 2021.
 RNA Framework for Assaying the Structure of RNAs by High-Throughput Sequencing.
 RNA Bioinformatics. https://link.springer.com/protocol/10.1007/978-1-0716-1307-8_5

 ## 1. Our workflow
 The RNA Framework pipeline can be used for DMS-seq OR DMS-MaPseq data.
 But the parameters are different.
 So when running the pipeline, we set the parameters for DMS-MaPseq as suggested.
 If your data is not DMS-MaPseq, please refer to Marinus and Incarnato.
 2021 OR Zubradt et al. 2016.
 DMS-MaPseq for genome-wide or targeted RNA structure probing in vivo.
 Nature.